tannewt/wa-law.org/bill/2021-22/sb/5295/S/README.md

     e. **"Vulnerable populations" has the same meaning as defined in RCW 19.405.020.**

+## Section 6
+> This section adds a new section to an existing chapter [80.28](/rcw/80_public_utilities/80.28_gas_electrical_and_water_companies.md).
+Here is the [modified chapter](rcw/80_public_utilities/80.28_gas_electrical_and_water_companies.md) for context.

+1. A gas company or electrical company may enter into one or more written agreements with organizations that represent interests of customers belonging to a highly impacted community or vulnerable populations to assist these organizations with the costs of participating in regulatory proceedings conducted by the commission.
+The agreement must govern the manner in which financial assistance may be provided to the organization representing customer interests of vulnerable populations or a highly impacted community.
+More than one gas company, electrical company, or organization representing customer interests of vulnerable populations or a highly impacted community may join in a single agreement.
+Any agreement entered into under this section must be approved by the commission before any financial assistance is provided under the agreement.

+2. In administering an agreement entered into under subsection (1) of this section, the commission by rule or order may determine:

+    a.
+The amount of financial assistance that may be provided to any organization representing customer interests of vulnerable populations or a highly impacted community;

+    b.
+The manner in which the financial assistance is distributed;

+    c.
+The manner in which the financial assistance is recovered in the rates of the gas company or electrical company under subsection (3) of this section; and

+    d.
+Other matters necessary to administer the agreement.

+3. The commission shall allow a gas company or electrical company that provides financial assistance under this section to recover the amounts provided in rates.
+The commission shall allow a gas company or electrical company to defer inclusion of those amounts in rates if the gas company or electrical company so elects.
+An agreement under this section may not provide for payment of any amounts to the commission.

+4. The definitions in this subsection apply throughout this section unless the context clearly requires otherwise.

+    a.
+"Highly impacted community" has the same meaning as defined in RCW 19.405.020.

+    b.
+"Vulnerable populations" has the same meaning as defined in RCW 19.405.020.

 ## Section 7
 If any provision of this act or its application to any person or circumstance is held invalid, the remainder of the act or the application of the provision to other persons or circumstances is not affected.